ericsonga/APCSAReview/_sources/Unit6-Arrays/horseBarnA.rst

         Which of the following correctly retrieves the name of a "Horse" object from the "spaces" array?

 Once we have the name of the current ``Horse`` object, we need to compare this name to the name we are looking for.
+Click to reveal a practice problem about String comparisons.

 .. reveal:: frhba_r2
    :showtitle: Reveal Problem
    :hidetitle: Hide Problem
    :optional:

    .. mchoice:: frhba_2
         :answer_a: str.compareTo(anotherString);
         :answer_b: str == anotherString;
         :answer_c: str.equals(anotherString);